-It’s actually quite easy.
+It’s quite easy.
 It’s also slow and cumulative.

 I started with pleasure.
 And that begins with the senses.
-Turns out, your senses are like built-in heat seating missiles for pleasure.
+It turns out; your senses are like built-in heat seating missiles for pleasure.
 And your body is a glutton for whatever feels good.
 Opening to these nuances I discovered ways to reconnect and feed my body what it wanted most: fully saturated senses that fed my soul.

-So eating a piece of chocolate became less a frenzy of half-tasted brown squares shoved down in a cloud of stress, and more an full bodied experience that relieved tension, relaxed my body and – to my surprise – fueled productivity and creativity.
+So eating a piece of chocolate became less a frenzy of half-tasted brown squares shoved down in a cloud of stress, and more a full-bodied experience that relieved tension, relaxed my body and – to my surprise – fueled productivity and creativity.

 Same went for looking at the trees and flowers outside my office window.
-When I really saw them it became less a daze of unseeing disconnectedness and more an experience with things like appreciation and wonder.
+When I saw them, it became less a daze of unseeing disconnectedness and more an experience with things like appreciation and wonder.

-Even better, by integrating the senses into my day I don’t hit burnout like I used to.
+Even better, by integrating the senses into my day, I don’t hit burnout like I used to.
 I’m tapped into the body and listening.
-I can actually do more work than I used to and still feel good.
+I can do more work than I used to and still feel good.

 The difference is that I don’t power through and ignore the signs.
 I listen.
 I give my body smaller doses of attention more often.

-Best thing about this is that the senses are yours, always available, always free.
-You just have to reconnect and the pleasure is yours for the taking.
+The best thing about this is that the senses are yours, always available, always free.
+You have to reconnect, and the pleasure is yours for the taking.

 Preventing Burnout on the Way to Success: 3 Smart Steps

 Here are a few ideas to get you going: